dd32/td-gh-ex/readme.txt

 Athenea is a theme for business or personal desktop and mobile fully configurable devices multitude of designs.
 It features front-page editable from theme options.
 Athenea is a completely free theme with premium features in future releases.

-For questions, comments or bug reports, please go to WordPress forums (http://wordpress.org/support/).
+For questions, comments or bug reports, please go to WordPress forums (http://wordpress.org/support/) and Athenea Doc (http://www.ibermega.com/themes/athenea/).

 /*========= Installation =========*/